archaic-msvc/msvc710_sp1/README.md

 # Microsoft Visual Studio .NET 2003 SP1 (MSVC v7.10 / 13.10)

-This is a stripped version that can reliably compile C++.
-No old .NET version is needed.
+This is a stripped version that can reliably compile C++. .NET 1.1 is NOT needed.

 - +KB918007 (SP1)